Useful Commands

 sudo tail -f /var/log/auth.log

-file and continuously update
+auth.log file and continuously update

 the output as new log entries are added.

-file, along with the username and IP address of the user.
+auth.log file, along with the username and IP address of the user.

 You can use this information to identify any unauthorized login attempts to your SSH server and take appropriate

 action to secure your system.
-Note that the auth.log
+Note that the auth.log file may be located in a different path depending

 on your distribution.

-To check the SELinux status for OpenSSH, you can use the sestatus
+To check the SELinux status for OpenSSH, you can use the sestatus command.
+Here's how to do it:

 sestatus

-line in the output.
+Current mode line in the output.
 If SELinux is enabled, the mode should be set to

-.
-If disabled, it will say disabled
+enforcing.
+If disabled, it will say disabled.

 Here's a cheat paper for using SSH commands to query SSH keys, ciphers, and FIDO2 hardware tokens: